syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### ajaxSuccess
 {:#events:ajaxSuccess}

-Fires when ajax post call succeed.
+Fires when the Ajax post call is succeeded.

 <table class="params">
 <thead>